Home Inspection Franchise

 There is less privacy and less freedom with franchises.

 Franchises will require that you share financial information with them, and you have to conform to their uniform operating procedures.
 That means you have to use the tools they provide, the software they provide and conduct your business in a very specific manner.
 If you want more leeway with what you can do, then a home inspection franchise is not for you.

 Not all offer adequate support.

-1. Be in the Inspection Business on Your Own.
+1. Be in the Inspection Business Totally on Your Own.

 You can search the internet, and devote the time deciphering all the information there is for the home inspection industry.
 You can seek the advice of friends and family as well.
 Choose your school for training, find a source to design your professional marketing materials, figure out how to market your inspection business, find good inspection software, find a website developer, etc. By the way, schools have no vested interest in your success, and they teach the same information to everyone.
 They do their job, but that is not enough for most people.